 To help candidates decide which exam to take, the following chart indicates which exams assume knowledge of material found on prior exams.
-Most candidates will find it easiest to study for an exam after studying for all of the exams listed in the "prior knowledge" column.
+While the CAS does not test Learning Objectives and Knowledge Statements directly from other exams, most candidates will find it easiest to study for an exam after studying for all of the exams listed in the "prior knowledge" column.